workanator/bynom/README.md

 * **byte-oriented**: The basic type is _byte_ and parsers works with bytes and byte slices.
 * **zero-copy**: If a parser returns a subset of its input data, it will return a slice of that input, without copying.<sup>1</sup>

-1. Depends on the implementation of `bynom.Plate`.
+1. Depends on the exact implementation of `bynom.Plate`.

 ## Example